-- 214 list Brocket as their current address - 115 give the Town of Pincher Creek as their address - 23 list the MD of Pincher Creek as their address
+- 214 list Brocket as their current address - 115 give the Town of Pincher Creek as their address - 23 list the MD of Pincher Creek as their address screen the storage area from the clients while volunteers are working.

 The Food Bank Budget, prepared by Jim Short, is attached.